In partnership with the Trussell Trust and Fareshare

 - What does Tesco do with its surplus food?

-Since September 2012 we have also worked with FareShare to divert over 1,800 tonnes of surplus food from our online and fresh food distribution centres to charities and community groups around the UK – enough to provide over 4 million meals.
-The food includes meat, chicken, fruit, vegetables and desserts.
+Since September 2012 we have also worked with FareShare to divert over 5,900 tonnes of surplus food from our online and fresh food distribution centres to charities and community groups around the UK - enough to provide over 14 million meals to people in need.
+The food includes meat, chicken, fruit, vegetable and desserts.

-- Does Tesco profit from the Neighbourhood Food Collection?
+- Does Tesco profit from the Food Collection?

 The meals total is based on an initial estimated weight of food collected, as we will not have the final weights until several weeks after the collection.
 We know that the average weight of a green tray of food is 11.1kg.
 From the estimated total of full trays given to us by each store across the UK we have then calculated the total weight using the 11.1 average.
 This has then given us a total weight for each store.
 The charities have provided us with a figure of 420g = 1 meal.
 We use this to calculate the meals total across the UK.